CogFormer: Learn All Your Models Once: Experiments

-To demonstrate generalizability across model classes and beyond the benchmarks above, we use CogFormer ($\mathcal{C}$) to evaluate parameter recovery over a random ensemble of model configurations.
+To demonstrate generalizability across model classes and beyond the benchmarks above, we use CogFormer-$\mathcal{C}$ to evaluate parameter recovery over a random ensemble of model configurations.
 This ensemble is generated by 1) randomly selecting a model family, 2) selecting the corresponding subset of parameters within the model class, and 3) specifying a randomized parameter mask given a defined free and fixed parameter configurations.
-To ensure minimal bias towards a specific model family, we evenly distribute the model family selection so that the ensemble consists of 4 configurations from each of the DDM, RDM, and CDM families (a total of 12 configurations).
+To ensure minimal bias towards any specific model family, we evenly distribute model family selection so that the ensemble includes 4 configurations from each of the DDM, RDM, and CDM families (a total of 12 configurations).

 The random ensemble parameter recovery results are shown in \autoref{fig:mc-ensemble}, with more results presented in \autoref{app:additional-ensembles}, including excellent results for each of the five test configurations shown in the previous section.
-As can be observed, all estimation targets are well-recovered and generally well-calibrated across all model families in the model class.
+As can be observed, all estimation targets are well recovered and generally well-calibrated across all model families within the model class.